Power usage effectiveness: Issues and problems with the power usage effectiveness

 The PUE metric is the most popular method of calculating energy efficiency.
 Although it is the most effective in comparison to other metrics, PUE comes with its share of flaws.
 This is the most frequently used metric for operators, facility technicians, and building architects to determine how energy efficient their data center buildings are.
 Some professionals even brag about their PUE being lower than others.
 Naturally, it is not a surprise that in some cases an operator may “accidentally” not count the energy used for lighting, resulting in lower PUE.
 This problem is more linked to a human mistake, rather than an issue with the PUE metric system itself.

 One real problem is PUE does not account for the climate within the cities the data centers are built.
 In particular, it does not account for different normal temperatures outside the data center.
 For example, a data center located in Alaska cannot be effectively compared to a data center in Miami.
 A colder climate results in a lesser need for a massive cooling system.
 Cooling systems account for roughly 30 percent of consumed energy in a facility, while the data center equipment accounts for nearly 50 percent.
 Due to this, the Miami data center may have a final PUE of 1.8 and the data center in Alaska may have a ratio of 1.7, but the Miami data center may be running overall more efficiently.
 In particular, if it happened to be in Alaska, it may get a better result.

 Additionally, according to a case study on Science Direct, "an estimated PUE is practically meaningless unless the IT is working at full capacity".

-All in all, finding simple, yet recurring issues such as the problems associated with the effect of varying temperatures in cities and learning how to properly calculate all the facility energy consumption is very essential.
-By doing so, continuing to reduce these problems ensures that further progress and higher standards are always being pushed to improve the success of the PUE for future data center facilities.
+Solving these simple yet recurring issues, such as the problems associated with the effect of varying temperatures in cities, is necessary to properly calculate all the facility energy consumption.
+Reducing these problems ensures that further progress and higher standards are always being pushed to improve the success of the PUE for future data center facilities.

 To get precise results from an efficiency calculation, all the data associated with the data center must be included.
 Even a small mistake can cause many differences in PUE results.
 One practical problem that is frequently noticed in typically data centers include adding the energy endowment of any alternate energy generation systems (such as wind turbines and solar panels) running in parallel with the data center to the PUE, leading to an obfuscation of the true data center performance.
 Another problem is that some devices that consume power and are associated with a data center may actually share energy or uses elsewhere, causing a huge error on PUE.